Frequently Asked Questions

 Not often, but occasionally.
 In the past, when the exchange rate was much less favorable for Canadians, Disney occasionally offered “at par” specials on vacation packages, hotel rooms and tickets, for both Walt Disney World and Disneyland, particularly in the off-season, but those haven’t shown up for several years.

 You can visit Walt Disney World’s Canadian website or Disneyland’s Canadian website and click on the Special Offers tab to see any current deals specific to Canadians, but 99% of the time the offers are the same as those distributed in the US.
 Sometimes the Canadian offer will have a different discount code, but otherwise it will be identical to the US offer.
 Occasionally we find that the Canadian version of a Disney discount offer will have a different expiration date or will cover more stay dates.
 When we notice this, we’ll put a note about it in the Canadian deals section of the page in question.

 Canadians can book the US offers.
 The Disney specialist travel agency we recommend, Small World Vacations, gladly works with clients around the globe.
 They have many clients from Canada.

 Yes.
 Disney sometimes offers special deals for visitors from the UK and Ireland on holiday packages, hotel rooms and tickets for Walt Disney World.
-To see more information on Walt Disney World offers for visitors from the UK and Ireland, click here.
+Click here to see more information on Walt Disney World offers for visitors from the UK and Ireland.

 In addition, UK residents can book the US offers.
 The Disney specialist travel agency we recommend, Small World Vacations, gladly works with clients around the globe.
 They have many clients from the UK and Ireland.
 Unfortunately they cannot book UK-specific offers, but sometimes the American offers are a better deal.
 It’s also worth noting that the US vacation package offers have much more advantageous cancellation and change policies than the UK holiday package offers.